 - randomized controlled trials testing behavioral trainings in mindfulness meditation or moderate intensity exercise to prevent acute respiratory infection (MEPARI & MEPARI-2 trials, 2009-present).

 Dr. Barrett was supported by the Robert Wood Johnson Generalist Physician Faculty Scholar program as he developed SID theory and BHTO methods.
-The PEP and MEPARI trials were funded by the National Center for Complementary and Alternative Medicine at the National Institutes of Health (was NCCAM, now renamed as NCCIH).
+The PEP and MEPARI trials were funded by the National Center for Complementary and Integrative Health (NCCIH, formerly NCCAM).
 The PEP trial (physician, echinacea, placebo) tested treatment effects of echinacea, placebo, and doctor-patient interaction on acute respiratory infection (ARI).
 The first MEPARI trial (meditation or exercise for preventing acute respiratory infection) tested preventive effects of 8-week trainings in mindfulness meditation or moderately strenuous exercise on all-cause ARI over a single cold and flu season.
 Substantive reductions in incidence, severity and duration of ARI were observed.
-A second, larger MEPARI-2 trial is now in process, seeking to confirm and expand upon results from the first MEPARI.
+A second, larger MEPARI-2 trial confirmed the ARI-preventing effects of mindfulness meditation and exercise, but found somewhat smaller effect sizes.

 Finally, Bruce is an engaged citizen, a family man, and an environmental health and human rights activist.
-He volunteers with Wisconsin Physicians for Social Responsibility, the Farley Center, and other groups, advocates for universal health care, and against environmental pollution, war, landmines, and nuclear weapons.
+He volunteers with Wisconsin Physicians for Social Responsibility, the Farley Center for Peace, Justice and Sustainability, and Wisconsin Health Professionals for Climate Action.
 He is actively engaged in seeking solutions to the threats posed by global warming and climate change.
 When not busy with research, clinical care and community service, Bruce can be found enjoying life with his family and friends, and/or running, biking, swimming, skiing, hiking, climbing, canoeing or sailing.